Microsoft Windows 10 Home Product Key: OEM vs RetailDonna Marie Padua

 There is one more reason why Microsoft waives off fees on OEM licensing.
 Microsoft tech support is not offered for OEM Windows.
 That means you can’t call their tech support team to get your queries answered.
 However, your PC maker may have their own tech support and online forums are always there.

-Apart from the makers of laptops and desktops, Windows OEM license keys can also be used by professional system builders which configure PC according to the needs of their customers.
+Apart from the makers of laptops and desktops, Windows OEM license keys can also be used by professional system builders who configure PC according to the needs of their customers.

 There is another difference between the full version and Windows OEM, it can’t be used for an upgrade.
 That means if you’re already running a valid copy of Windows 7 or 8.1 and you buy Windows 10 OEM, you’ll have to perform a clean install, like I mentioned earlier.